SimonRafferty/Internet-Car-Radio/README.md

 **Features:**
 - Auto-resume last station without user interaction
-- True fullscreen mode (no browser chrome)
+- True fullscreen mode
 - Background audio playback
 - Works on Android 7.0 (API 24) and above
 - Optimized layouts: 4 columns for tablets/head units, 2 columns for phones

 **Installation:**

-- **From GitHub:** Download the APK from the [Releases](https://github.com/SimonRafferty/Internet-Car-Radio/releases) page, enable "Install from Unknown Sources" in Android settings, and install
+- **From GitHub:** Download the APK from the [Releases](https://github.com/SimonRafferty/Internet-Car-Radio/releases) page.
+   Once you've downloaded the APK to your Android device, use a file manager app to navigate to your Downloads folder and tap on the APK file.
+Android will scan the app for security, then prompt you to install it.
+If this is your first time installing an app from outside the Google Play Store, you may need to enable "Install from Unknown Sources" or "Install Unknown Apps" in your device settings - Android will guide you through this with a prompt.
+   After granting permission, tap Install and the app will be installed on your device.
+You can then find "Internet Car Radio" in your app drawer and launch it like any other app.

-- **From Google Play Store:** Coming soon
+- **From Google Play Store:** Hopefully coming soon if I can figure it out!

 ## Why This Exists

-There are plenty of internet radio apps available, but none worked well on car head units.
-After wasting money on four paid apps that were buggy messes, the only option was to build my own.
+There are plenty of internet radio apps available, but none worked well on my car head units (ATOTO).
+After wasting money on four paid apps that all had 'issues' or were unsafe to use while driving, the only option was to build my own.
 This app focuses on simplicity, reliability, and usability while driving.

 ## Building from Source